redpanda-data/console/docs/authorization/roles.md

 `viewConsumers` : View all consumers which consume that topic

+`deleteTopic` : Delete a Kafka topic (only possible if `delete.topic.enable=true` is configured on the brokers)

+`deleteTopicRecords` : Delete records within a Kafka topic (only possible within `cleanup.policy=delete` topics due to Kafka constraints)

 ##### Resource: Cluster

 `viewAcl` : List all ACL rules defined in the cluster